nilsine/Roempro/README.md

 # Roempro - Oempro Ruby Wrapper

-The purpose of this gem is to provide a way to handle the API of a given oempro application.
+It aims to easily deal with the API of a given Oempro application.

 ## Installation

+### Using Gemfile

 Add this line to your application's Gemfile: